Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 There's a handy mnemonic to remember.
 "Five nines allows roughly five minutes of downtime per year."
 You can derive other levels by multiplying or dividing by 10.
 Four nines is about 50 minutes per year, three nines is about 500 minutes per year.

-#### The Five Nines Holy Grail
+#### The Five Nines

 In the industry, "five nines" (99.999% availability) is often called the gold standard.
 It sounds impressive to promise your users less than 6 minutes of downtime per year.
-Some critical systems—like emergency services, air traffic control, or financial trading platforms—really need this level of reliability.
+Some critical systems, like emergency services, air traffic control, or financial trading platforms, really need this level of reliability.

 But here's the reality check.
 Even Google's senior vice president for operations has publicly stated, "We don't believe Five 9s is attainable in a commercial service, if measured correctly."
 Why?
 Because achieving five nines requires several things.
 You need redundant systems at every level with no single points of failure.
 You need automatic failover mechanisms that work flawlessly.
 You need 24/7 monitoring and on-call engineering teams.
 You need geographic distribution to survive datacenter outages.
 And you need extensive testing and disaster recovery procedures.